 – Roundtrip Tickets to Australia

-– Itinerary for our whole stay – Itinerary Australia
+– Planned Itinerary of our whole stay – Sample Itinerary

 – You may also submit hotel bookings as well but we didn’t submit this one since we haven’t booked our hotels yet.